POV-Ray/povray/README.md

 manpage giving basic usage, and full HTML-based documentation.
 For the Windows version, there is a HtmlHelp (.CHM) file provided.

-The official location for the online documentation is http://www.povray.org/documentation/, however please be aware that at the time of writing this still has the version 3.6 docs.
+The official location for the online documentation is http://www.povray.org/documentation/.
-This will be updated shortly.
+Further information, as well as online documentation for the current development version, can be found at http://wiki.povray.org.

 Contacting Us
 --------------------------------------